 Our recent decision in Carswell v.
+Camp, No. 21-10171, 2022 WL 17335977 (5th Cir.
+Nov.
+30, 2022), withdrawing and replacing Carswell v.
 Camp, 37 F.4th 1062 (5th Cir.
 2022), confirms the district court should have first ruled on Paxton's assertion of immunity.2 There, the plaintiff sought to depose defendants who had asserted qualified immunity, relying on the district court's scheduling order that allowed limited discovery "if the plaintiff believes discovery is necessary to resolve the [qualified immunity] defense" or if discovery was in the defendant's capacity as a "witness."
-Id. at 1064-65.
-While some of our cases had previously allowed "narrow" and "careful" discovery prior to ruling on immunity "if further factual development is necessary to ascertain the availability of [the] defense," Carswell overruled those precedents.
-Id. at 1066 (citations and internal quotation marks omitted).
-We explained that "[t]he Supreme Court has now made clear that a plaintiff asserting constitutional claims against an officer must survive the motion to dismiss (and the qualified immunity defense) without any discovery."
+Id. at 2.
+We held that the scheduling order was an abuse of discretion because it allowed discovery against defendants while deferring resolution of their asserted immunity.
+Id. at 3.
+We explained that "[t]he Supreme Court has now made clear that a plaintiff asserting constitutional claims against an officer claiming QI must survive the motion to dismiss without any discovery."
 Ibid. (emphasis in original).
-In so doing, we emphasized that a defendant's entitlement to immunity "should be determined at the earliest possible stage of the litigation," a principle that "admits of no exceptions."
-Id. at 1067 (citations and internal quotation marks omitted).
-Accordingly, we held that the district court's scheduling order, which allowed discovery against defendants while deferring resolution of their asserted immunity, was an abuse of discretion.
-Id. at 1066.
+In so doing, we emphasized that a defendant's entitlement to immunity "should be determined at the earliest possible stage of the litigation."
+Id. at 4 (citation omitted).
+The only exception to this rule is where the plaintiff has pleaded facts which, if true, would overcome immunity, but the court "finds itself 'unable to rule on the immunity defense without further clarification of the facts."
+Id. at 3 (citation omitted).
+Under those circumstances, the district court may allow discovery "narrowly tailored to uncover only those facts needed to rule on the immunity claim."
+Ibid. (citation omitted).
+Those circumstances are not present here because, as explained below, no clarification of the pleaded facts is needed to evaluate Paxton's immunity defense.